wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-devops-engineer-sammamish-tust5jc3jl.md

 ---
 position: DevOps Engineer
 description: >-
-  Our Client, a leading e-commerce platform, is seeking a seasoned DevOps Engineer to join their team in Sammamish, WA.
+  Our Client, a leading ecommerce platform, is seeking a seasoned DevOps Engineer to join their team in Sammamish, WA.
 This vibrant city is surrounded by neighboring cities such as Redmond, Bellevue, and Issaquah.
-The successful candidate will play a crucial role in maintaining and scaling the company's infrastructure during high-traffic periods.
+The successful candidate will play a crucial role in maintaining and scaling the company's infrastructure during hightraffic periods.
 If you have proven experience with Kubernetes, Docker, Terraform, and major cloud platforms (AWS/GCP), this could be the perfect role for you.

-  ## Quali...
+Quali...
 location: 'Sammamish, WA'
 team: Software
 datePosted: '2024-12-27T12:26:41.968Z'